FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

 ## Description
+This is a very simple example of Bluetooth code for Xcode.
+Together with [BlueDuino Source Code](../BlueDuino%20Source%20Code) you can send tex messages between your MacBook and [BlueDuino board](https://wiki.aprbrother.com/en/BlueDuino_rev2.html).
 ## Setup
 ### Hardware
+- 1x BlueDuino module
+- 1x USB cable to connect module to MacBook (or PC)
+- 1x MacBook (or PC) with Arduino IDE
 ### Software
+- Xcode
+## How To Run This Code
+You can simply [download this repository](https://github.com/FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/archive/master.zip) and run the code or you can follow the next chapter to create everything by yourself.
-### STEP-BY-STEP writing, running and testing this example
+## STEP-BY-STEP writing, running and testing this example
-1. Start a new project in xCode:
+1. Start a new project in xCode.
+    - Do following:
         1. File -> New -> Project
         1. Select: macOS
         1. Select: Cocoa App
         1. Click Next
+     - Then, fill up the info:
         1. Product name: Bluetooth Basic Serial Example
         1. Select team: e.g you can use your account
         1. Organization name: YOUR_ORGANIZATION
         1. Organization identifier: com.your_organization
         1. Language: Swift
         1. Use Story Boards: checked
         1. Create document based application: not checked
         1. Use core data: not checked
         1. Include Unit Testes: not checked
         1. Include UI Tests: not checked
         1. Next
+     - Select where you would like to save your project
         1. Select location
         1. Next

-1. Hit Play button to test the code
+1. Hit *Play* button to test the code.

-    You may see: *codesign wants to access key "access" in your keychaing*.
+    :bulb: You may see: *codesign wants to access key "access" in your keychaing*.
 Write your MacBook user password and hit *Always Allow* button.

-    You may see: *[default] Unable to load Info.plist exceptions (eGPUOverrides)*, you can igore it.
+    :bulb: You may see: *[default] Unable to load Info.plist exceptions (eGPUOverrides)*, you can igore it.
 You should see empty window.

-    Click on Capabilities TAB (when the top project is selected).
+1. Click on Capabilities TAB (when the top project is selected).
 Sandbox should be *ON*, check *Bluetooth* (we will be using bluetooth, so we need to enable access to it).

-1. Double click on ViewController.swift, here will be everything happening.
+1. Double click on *ViewController.swift*, here will be everything happening.

     The next steps are based on tutorial at https://www.raywenderlich.com/231-core-bluetooth-tutorial-for-ios-heart-rate-monitor

 1. Import the Core Bluetooth framework.
 Add following at the beginning of the file:
-    ```
+    ```swift
     import CoreBluetooth
     ```
-1. Extend ViewController.
-Add this after and of ViewController class:
+1. Extend *ViewController*.
+Add this after and of *ViewController* class:
-    ```
+    ```swift
     extension ViewController: CBCentralManagerDelegate {
         func centralManagerDidUpdateState(_ central: CBCentralManager) {
             switch central.state {